Custom Migration Best Practices

 Important

 VENs with a status of or did not migrate in the current batch.
-You must review these before you attempt another migration in another batch.
+You must review these before attempting another migration in a subsequent batch.

-Illumio recommends that you do not unpair VENs for workloads that were part of the initial database dump until the migration is complete.
+Illumio recommends that you do not unpair VENs for workloads included in the initial database dump until the migration is complete.
 Unpairing such VENs may require ad hoc recovery procedures to keep policies and actors in sync between on-prem and SaaS environments.
 They may cause

 Avoid duplicate hostname for managed workloads.
 If there are duplicate hostnames, only migrate one.

-pcemigrate create-unmanaged-workloadcommand ifvenmigrateis not used, before you migrate the VENs.No rule should directly reference such managed workloads.
+pcemigrate create-unmanaged-workloadcommand ifvenmigrateis not used, before you migrate the VENs.No rule should reference such managed workloads directly.